dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

   .. image:: /figures/tree_01.png

-Immediately the dendrogram shows that datasets 7 and 28 are extreme outliers.
+Immediately the dendrogram shows that dataset 27 is an extreme outlier.
-From :file:`FINAL_list_of_files.dat` we can see that these refer to :file:`sweep_13/integrated.mtz` and :file:`sweep_46/integrated.mtz`.
+From :file:`FINAL_list_of_files.dat` we can see that this refers to :file:`sweep_46/integrated.mtz`.
-As we kept all the dials :file:`.log` files from DIALS processing we could investigate this further, however as these are only two sweeps out of 41, our time is better spent throwing them away and moving on.
-So, edit :file:`individual_mtzs.dat` to remove the lines :file:`sweep_13/integrated.mtz` and :file:`sweep_46/integrated.mtz` and rerun blend.
+As we kept all the dials :file:`.log` files from DIALS processing we could investigate this further, however as this is only one sweep out of 41, we decide just to throw it away and move on.
+So, edit :file:`individual_mtzs.dat` to remove the line :file:`sweep_46/integrated.mtz` and rerun blend.

 Now the dendrogram looks better: